nhsconnect/gpconnect-messaging/pages/sendupdate/usecase/sendupdate_payload.md

 Message senders **MAY** include additional binary documents in the payload as each expressed as an additional instance of the composition.section as described in [Send Document - payload structure](senddocument_payload.html#including-documents-in-the-payload).

 <table class="requirement-box">
-  {% for item in site.data.ge_requirements.requirements %}
+  {% for item in site.data.sendupdate_usecase_requirements.requirements %}
   {% if item.area == 'payload_additional' %}
   <tr>
     <td id="{{item.id}}">{{item.id}}</td>